matter-labs/zksync-web-era-docs/docs/dev/fundamentals/interacting.md

 5. Click "Save"

-## Why are Metamask native contract interactions not working?
+## Why are MetaMask native contract interactions not working?

-It is not currently possible to interact with zkSync Era smart contracts via Metamask with EIP-1559 transactions.
+It is not currently possible to interact with zkSync Era smart contracts via MetaMask with EIP-1559 transactions.

 zkSync Era supports the EIP-1559 transaction format but doesn't do anything with some of the transaction parameters.